 - Gender Identity

-- Refusing to Engage in Illegal Activity
+- Refusing to Engage In Illegal Activity

-- Veteran Status (current or former)
+- Veteran Status (Current or Former)

 Remember, your claim may be time barred if you wait too long to take formal action to pursue your rights, so you should call immediately if you think you may have a legal claim.
 Determining when your claims will be time barred because you waited too long to take action is a complicated determination that should only be made by a licensed attorney who practices employment law.

-If you think that you may have been unlawfully fired, laid off, or suspended, call the NDB Law Firm today at 412-301-2444 to schedule a free and confidential telephone consultation with a Pittsburgh Employment Attorney.
+If you think that you may have been unlawfully fired, laid off, or suspended, call the NDB Law Firm today at 412-301-2444 to schedule a free and confidential telephone consultation with a Pittsburgh Discrimination Attorney.